 Resources alerts are triggered when a resource metric, such as CPU utilization or memory usage, exceeds its threshold.
 A Resources alert can monitor a single resource metric (such as Buffer Cache Hit Ratio) or all metrics in a resource category (such as Memory).

-- From the DPA main menu, click Alerts.
+- From the DPA menu in the upper-right corner, click Alerts.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.

 - If you want to disable the alert, clear the Active checkbox.